See list of Tremaine artworks and designs below.

 "The part that the Medicis played in Renaissance Italy can be best approximated today by such great corporations as those that I have named and the fact that the Miller [Company] recently won an award for having made the best use of the fine arts to promote high standard in the [caliber] of their own products is truly significant."
 (Adelyn D. Breeskin, Director, Baltimore Museum of Art, excerpt from speech, 4 April 1948.)

 The Baltimore museum was the fourth venue of 28(+) that exhibited the Painting toward architecture exhibition (1947-52), featuring art and architecture crossovers in relation to design and technology development at the Miller Company.
-The PtA-era at the Miller Co. was powerful engine that drove the later art purchasing and extensive lending work of Burton and Emily Hall Tremaine into the 1980s, until they passed away.
+The PtA-era at the Miller Co. was a powerful engine that drove the later art purchasing and extensive lending and publication-facilitation work of Burton and Emily Hall Tremaine into the 1980s, until they passed away.
 The power of their work can be seen in the extensive lending of works to exhibitions continuing to this day.

 This Tremaine / Miller Company micro-site at artdesigncafe is the centralized, online disseminator of information focused on the Modernist art and design achievements of the Tremaines.
 Overlooked for too many years and falling through various cracks, artdesigncafe took action starting in 2016 with this documentation recovery and dissemination pursuit.
 The effort has resulted in many taking another closer look at the work, and has deepened understandings of the Tremaine work beneath the surface and increased appreciation.